frier-sam/vtemplate/README.md

 A python library to create a structured directories for different kinds of projects

-This is created for structuring of projects inside virtusa all projects are roughlt divided into 4 catogeries and a specific structure in proposed for easc.
-This library helps create the strcuture of one of the 4 kind as specified
+This is created for structuring of projects inside virtusa all projects are roughly divided into 4 catogeries and a specific structure in proposed for each.
+This library helps to create the strcuture of one of the 4 kinds you specify

 ## Installation
 This can be installed with pip